Let's take a look at some of these weird laws from around the world to know about how unusual they are:

 3. Let the Homing Pigeons Be

 Homing pigeons are protected by law in Australia.
 This bird can travel long distances and can find its place miles away.
 It was once used for sending messages and racing.
-The bird has earned a prominent position in the country, so it is considered illegal to capture, injure or kill homing pigeons.
+The bird has earned a prominent position in the country, so according to these weird laws, it is considered illegal to capture, injure or kill homing pigeons.
 Those found guilty are made to pay a whopping $250 penalty.

 4. Flush Before 10:00 Pm

 The curfew on flushing toilets after 10:00 PM is quite a strict regulation of Switzerland.
 Everybody, better finish their business before the clock strikes ten.